networknt/light-doc/content/en/concern/client.md

     }
 ```

-Although it is recommended to keep the connection cached for high volume services, the connection must be closed from time to time so that the load balancer can redirect the same client instance to different server instance unless you want to pin a particular client instance to a server instance for a long time.
-This will eventually cause imbalance load on the service instances if there are not too many different clients.
+Although it is recommended to keep the connection cached for high volume services, the connection must be closed from time to time so that the load balancer can redirect the same client instance to a different server instance unless you want to pin a particular client instance to a server instance for a long time.
+This will eventually cause an imbalance load on the service instances if there are not too many different clients.

-The Consul client is one of the examples that the connection is reset from time to time to ensure that we are not running out of max number of requests per connection in HTTP/2.
+The Consul client is one of the examples in which the connection is reset from time to time to ensure that we are not running out of max number of requests per connection in HTTP/2.
 The current connection will be dropped and recreated after 1 million requests.

 https://github.com/networknt/light-4j/blob/master/consul/src/main/java/com/networknt/consul/client/ConsulClientImpl.java

 The easier way to close collection periodically is to close it after a number of requests or close it after a number of minutes.
-The same finally block can be written as.
+The same finally block can be written as:

 ```java
     } finally {